 The high temperature multi-axial loading facility (HTMDF) is unique in the UK, able to apply multi-axial forces and operate at temperatures up to 1000°C, whilst the high temperature, high strain-rate and high pressure testing facility (H3TF) can investigate material performance under combined fire, impact and explosion loads for realistic infrastructure materials.
 These materials include concrete, steel and composites.

-Researchers using this facility will develop their understanding of the safety and resilience of structural materials, particularly in extreme situations, contributing to new and improved methods of assessment, design and construction, including modelling and numerical predictions on how materials can perform over their lifetime.
+Researchers and collaborative partners using this facility develop their understanding of the safety and resilience of structural materials, particularly in extreme situations, contributing to new and improved methods of assessment, design and construction, including modelling and numerical predictions on how materials can perform over their lifetime.

 |Who can use the facility||Functions/facilities available|